“You’re creating a monogamy,” Willard yelled at Mayor Lemieux.

 “I didn’t offer you a chair.
 You sat down on your own volition and you can, anytime you choose, fuck off on your own volition, too,” Lemieux said.
 She looked at O’Shea’s hands; bony with popping veins.
 They were quite likely the least sexy part of the drab faced councillor’s body.
 And that was taking into account his face.
 No matter the colour of clothing he wore, everyone agreed his grey skin clashed.

-“I want the spying stopped,” Johnson demanded.
+“I want the spying stopped,” Jamison demanded.
 Lemieux noted his hands had scratches and scabs.
 As if he picked fights with barbed wire.
 She imagined they were covered in snot.

 “Huh?”
-Johnson said impatiently.
+Jamison said impatiently.
 “It’s harassment,” he repeated.

 “It’s a community watch program.”